Gcenx/macports-wine/README.md

 - `x86_64-w64-mingw32-binutils` BugFix - Stops conflicting files
 - `i686-w64-mingw32-gcc` Update - Use gcc-9.3.0
 - `x86_64-w64-mingw32-gcc` Update - Use gcc-9.3.0
-- `libSDL2` BugFix - sdl2-config.cmake passes .so instead of .dylib

 ## How to use this repository
 To use this repository download/git clone into your home directory and edit then follow